filecoin-project/filecoin-docs/docs/store/storage-and-retrieval-using-filecoin+.md

 This guide is split into six steps:

 1. Generate a FIL address.
-1. Get some FIL.
 1. Sign up to Filecoin+.
-1. Encrypt your data.
 1. Import your data.
 1. Create a deal.
 1. Retrieve your data.

-## Phrases used in this tutorial

 This tutorial contains some words and phrases that you might not be familiar with: